aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/040-deploy-staging-webstore.md

 So far, we’ve created the staging namespace for the Webstore workload, but we haven’t deployed the staging Webstore application itself yet.

-This chapter builds on the namespace automation introduced in the **"Webstore Workload Onboarding > workload > Automate Webstore Deployment"** chapter, which already configured ArgoCD to deploy both staging and prod environment.
+This chapter builds on the namespace automation introduced in the **"Webstore Workload Onboarding > workload > Automate Webstore Deployment"** chapter, which already configured Argo CD to deploy both staging and prod environment.

 ![Webstore Workload Folders](/static/images/create-deployment-allenv-webstore.png)